rbtLong/CurryingConnections/README.md

 4. **Rows**: Connect to DB -> Execute SQL Cmd -> Supply Needed Parameters -> Iterate through Reader -> Return Dictionary<string, object>
 5. **Row**: Same as *Rows*, but we only use one.

-With currying, there is a simple way to handle these operations and guarantee no connection leaks.
+With Method-Chaining, there is a simple way to handle these operations and guarantee no connection leaks.

 Take, for instance, an example of a sql stored procedure execution with a parameter input of uid and getting back the row for that user.